 9/6/2011 11:09:34 PM

-To prepare for a job interview in medical or health care sales, you have to make sure you’re ready to answer both common and tough interview questions, and know how to frame your answers to highlight what you’re going to bring to the company (a great way to do that is to structure your answers in the form of stories that spotlight your skills).
-You also have to have some interview questions of your own ready-- after all, you’re interviewing them, too.
-You want to know if that company’s a good fit for you, and is going to be a place where you can succeed.
-But there’s one question you should absolutely remember to ask before the interview ends.
+To prepare for a biotech job interview, you have to make sure you’re ready to answer both common and tough interview questions.
+You need to know how to frame your answers to highlight what you’re going to bring to the company (a great way to do that is to structure your answers in the form of stories that spotlight your skills).
+You also have to have some interview questions of your own ready—after all, you’re interviewing them, too.
+You want to know if the company’s a good fit for you and if it is going to be a place where you can succeed.
+But, there’s one question you should absolutely remember to ask before the interview ends.

-I know…there are many who would disparage that question, finding it too canned and predictable.
+I know there are many who would disparage that question, finding it too candid and predictable.
 So ask it another way, then.
 But ask it.

 Why?
 The interview is your best shot at securing a job offer.
 You don’t want to leave any doubts in the hiring manager’s mind about hiring you.
 You need to uncover those doubts and objections while you have a chance to address them.
 And many legitimate objections can be addressed simply by giving the interviewer a different perspective on whatever it is that’s bothering them.
 Or maybe you’ve forgotten to highlight some experience in your job history.
 The answer to that question will show you the weak spots in your interview, and give you another chance to shore them up.